-The Neighborhood Project Summary Report (NPSR) engaged local citizens in three neighborhoods to establish a set of goals for addressing the major health care problems they face.
-This data revealed for example that, in terms of addressing health disparities in Barberton (one of the poorest communities), "The primary concerns of the residents, elected officials, and professionals uniformly 'centered around' employment.
+For example, the Neighborhood Project Summary Report (NPSR) engaged local citizens in three neighborhoods to establish a set of goals for addressing the major health care problems they face.
+The NPSR for Barberton (the second largest city in Summit County, which struggles with significant poverty) was particularly interesting, as the topic of health was directly connected to employment, not health policy intervention.
+The NPSR summary for Barberton states, "The primary concerns of the residents, elected officials, and professionals uniformly 'centered around' employment.
 Educational concerns, family problems, and crime were all seen as directly related to employment difficulties.
 The loss of jobs in the city, education not matching employment opportunities, and difficulties with transportation to employment and training opportunities were cited as areas needing intervention" (NPSR, p.
 10).
-Note that these issues are directly tied to sprawl: as jobs, affluence and resources leave these inner-city communities, we see that work, education and transportation become major issues.